-A decade on from the start of the economic crisis and the roll out of harsh austerity policies across the continent, social rights have suffered enormously – notably the rights to food, housing and health.
+A decade on from the start of the economic crisis and the roll out of harsh austerity policies across the continent, social rights have suffered enormously – notably the rights to food, housing, health and work.
 The jurists include former members of constitutional courts, and current or former members of the European Committee of Social Rights and of the UN Committee on Economic, Social and Cultural Rights.
 They have taken the unprecedented step of calling on EU policy makers to urgently commit to strengthening the position of social rights in the economic governance of the Union.

 This unprecedented move underscores the findings of the report ‘Democracy Not For Sale’ published by the Transnational Institute, FIAN International, and Agroecopolis on the impact of austerity on people’s access to food in Greece – perhaps the country that has come to symbolize the sharpest end of the EU’s model of economic governance.

-- Food insecurity doubled during the years of the crisis, from 7% in 2008 to more then 14% in 2016.
+• Food insecurity doubled during the years of the crisis, from 7% in 2008 to more then 14% in 2016

-• The share of households with children unable to afford a protein-based meal on a daily basis doubled from 4.7% in 2009 to 8.9% in 2014.
+• The share of households with children unable to afford a protein-based meal on a daily basis doubled from 4.7% in 2009 to 8.9% in 2014

-- The reliance on humanitarian assistance has grown significantly, with at least 200 soup kitchens, food banks and charities operating in 2016 in the prefecture of Attica alone.
+• The reliance on humanitarian assistance has grown significantly, with at least 200 soup kitchens, food banks and charities operating in 2016 in the prefecture of Attica alone

 It is exactly these kinds of measures – taken without any prior human rights impact assessment having been conducted and in the face of civil unrest and democratic rejection - which are emblematic of a European project that has lost its way and which needs to be re-thought.